Our round-up of the best artisan ice cream and gelato in Oxford – for the perfect way to cool off on those “it’s so darn hot” summer days.

 Here at The Oxford Magazine, we are quite good at passing on treats, but come summer we always find ourselves failing to say no to ice cream and gelato.
-And with wall-to-wall sunshine this summer, we couldn’t help but consume our fair share of ice cream and gelato.
-I’m not talking Magnums or Ben & Jerry’s or even Häagen-Dazs (although we did have our fair share of these too!), but rather artisan ice cream and gelato.
+And with wall-to-wall sunshine this summer, we’re sure to consume our fair share of ice cream and gelato.
+We’re not talking about Magnums or Ben & Jerry’s or even Häagen-Dazs (although we will also consume our fair share of those too!), but rather artisan ice cream and gelato.

 Oliphant & Pomeroy